-Mike Cafasso has served as Chief Executive Office at St. Mary Corwin Hospital in January 2018, after serving as the Vice President of Operations since March 2011.
-His servant leadership style is well-regarded amongst our caregivers and he is dedicated to our mission, vision and values.
-Mike is a strong supporter of the Pueblo community having been named the Greater Pueblo Chamber of Commerce Citizen of the Year in 2018.
+Mike Cafasso has served as Chief Executive Office at St. Mary-Corwin since January 2018, after serving as the Vice President of Operations since March 2011.
+His servant leadership style is well-regarded amongst our caregivers and he is dedicated to our Mission, Vision and Values.
+Mike is a strong supporter of the Pueblo community, having been named the Greater Pueblo Chamber of Commerce Citizen of the Year in 2018.

 A Massachusetts native, Mike relocated to Colorado to attend Colorado State University-Pueblo (formerly University of Southern Colorado) where he received a Bachelor of Science degree.
 He attended and completed Graduate School of Banking at Colorado.

-Glen earned his Bachelor of Science in Nursing from Southern Illinois University before moving on to University of Illinois where he completed his Master of Arts in Health Service Administration.
+Glen earned his Bachelor of Science in Nursing from Southern Illinois University before moving on to the University of Illinois where he completed his Master of Art in Health Service Administration.

-By joining the St. Mary Corwin Hospital team of volunteers, you will become part of diverse group of individuals who give their time and efforts to improve patient care.
-Joining us in our commitment of providing southern Colorado with quality healthcare enables you to meet personal goals while working with a team of dedicated volunteers and staff.
+By joining the St. Mary-Corwin Hospital team of volunteers, you will become part of a diverse group of individuals who give their time and efforts to improve patient care.
+Joining us in our commitment to providing southern Colorado with quality healthcare enables you to meet personal goals while working with a team of dedicated volunteers and staff.
 By volunteering, you can meet new friends while serving your community.
 Volunteers provide the extra special touch that means so much to our patients and their families.